Guided Alpine Climbing in the French Alps/Chamonix

 Northwest Face, Mont Blanc du Tacul - Snow and Ice, 1 day

 Heading up the Northwest Face of Mont Blanc du Tacul.
-Michael Powers
+AAI Collection

 After gaining the summit of the Aiguille du Midi by a remarkable 9000-ft. telepherique, we descend and cross the broad and gentle Col du Midi to reach the base of our route.
 Our climb offers easy to moderate cramponing on frozen snow and an excellent opportunity to learn about glacier formation and structures as we skirt large crevasses and surmount the final bergschrund.
 Stunning views over the Chamonix valley and the fantastic ring of peaks encircling the Geant Glacier.